vottunio/vottun-unity-sdk/README.md

 Inside this IEnumerator you should create a variable of type **string**.
 Here is where the **hash** of the upload operation will get stored once the API uploads the metadata.

-Then you should start the coroutine **"UploadMetadataWithTextAttributes"** inside the **"gamingApi"** class, with the **yield return** statement, and with a **delegate** that will set the hash that the API returns as the value of the previously created variable, and all the values recived on the IEnumerator, in the following order:
+Then you should start the coroutine **"UploadMetadataWithTextAttributes"** inside the **"gamingApi"** class, with the **yield return** statement, and with a **delegate** that will set the hash that the API returns as the value of the previously created variable, and all the values received on the IEnumerator, in the following order:
 1. Name
 2. File
 3. Description